 We look forward to working with you.
-Please contact CCOSA Associate Executive Director Dr. Pam Deering (deering@ccosa.org), General Counsel Andrea Kunkel (kunkel@ccosa.org), Deputy General Counsel Hayley Jones (hayley@ccosa.org), Laura Crabtree (laura@ccosa.org), or me (owens@ccosa.org) if you have questions about this Agreement or the Program.
+Please contact me, Pam Deering (deering@ccosa.org), General Counsel Andrea Kunkel (kunkel@ccosa.org), Deputy General Counsel Hayley Jones (hayley@ccosa.org), or Laura Crabtree (laura@ccosa.org) if you have questions about this Agreement or the Program.